-Stem Focused Program Applicants
+Stem Focused Applicants

-In addition to the above, all prospective STEM majors are advised to have completed two years of algebra, one year of geometry, and a semester of trigonometry.
+All prospective STEM majors are advised to have completed two years of algebra, one year of geometry, and a semester of trigonometry.
 Prospective engineering majors in addition should have completed one year each of chemistry and physics.